 Relatedness is the human need to feel connected to our peers.
 We want to be listened to, valued and for our opinions to carry weight.
 Traditional methods of learning make this an impossibility… unless you’re the kind of person who can strike up a meaningful connection with a textbook.

 Fear not, non-romancer of textbooks!
-Gone are the days when learning had to be a solitary quest!
+Gone are the days when learning was a solitary quest!
 Embrace the power of social learning and cultivate an environment where learners can share knowledge and learn together.
 Having the chance to bounce ideas around and discuss a subject shows learners the impact of their knowledge gathering and breeds relatedness.

 Set your learners free and fulfill their need for autonomy.
 This is the psychological desire for independence and to be in charge of your own life.
 People will only stand for being dragged along on someone else’s learning journey for so long, before becoming unengaged.
-It’s time to make your learners the master of their own destiny and give them the autonomy they crave!
+It’s time to make your learners the master of their own destiny.
+Give them the autonomy they crave!

 Allow learners to follow their passion when journeying through your online training programme.
 A ‘choose your own adventure’ style levels system can provide learners with the autonomy they desire.
 In practice, this means that once learners complete essential content, they are free to pursue training content that interests them before they advance to the next level.
 This forces the learner to be independent, helping satisfy their need for autonomy.

-Harness the power of these three psychological needs and you’ve created the perfect motivational cocktail.
+Harness these three psychological needs and you’re well on your way to ‘Motivationville!’
 If you can ensure your learning technology drives competence whilst providing space for relatedness and autonomy, you’re sure to create an army of engaged learning superheroes.

 At Growth Engineering, we’ve seen first hand how self-determination can revolutionise an online training program!
 Forcing your learners to do something is a battle you’ll never win.
 If you want to unleash the potential of your team, create something they can’t resist that reminds them what it feel like to love learning.
 Remember, the engagement experts are always a click away…